kevinhughes27/parity-server/docs/production.md

 1. Ensure the db is backed up
 2. pull the latest code on the server
-3. run pip3 install if python packages have changed
-4. rebuild frontend if required (clear out old files)
+3. rebuild frontend if required (clear out old files)
-5. restart the gunicorn process with `systemctl`
+4. restart the process with `systemctl`

 ## Turning it back on